asciimoo/solary/README.md

 ### Protocol

-Each server/client message should be a single line of json serialized data
+Each server/client message should be a single line of json serialized data.
+Default server port is TCP 6666.

 #### Player move